J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Gram: $5.00, 5 grams: $10.00

 'COVENTRY BELLS'.
 Blue-purple 1 1/2" open bells on a hardy perennial to 2 - 3 feet, with fuzzy 5" leaves.
 Eurasia.
 Very hardy, Zone 3.
 Naturalizes well.
-Needs light or GA-3 to germinate.
+Needs light or GA-3 to germinate in 1 - 2 weeks.

 CANNACEAE.
 Showy tropicals valued for their brilliant flowers, stately habit and bold foliage.
 Easy in a deep, warm, rich, moist soil.
 Water and fertilize freely.
 Lift roots in fall after frost.
 Start early and plant out after all danger of frost.
 The hard seed are very long lived, having germinated when 600 years old, found in a pre-Columbian rattle.
 Nick and soak seed till swollen, and keep warm, to germinate in 1 - 8 weeks.

 —Canna edulis. (=Canna indica Anchiras) (10) CANA-8.
 Packet: $2.50